 Debt collectors must abide by state and federal laws in the United States.
 For example, the Fair Debt Collection Practices Act prohibits a debt collector from using abusive, unfair, or deceptive practices.
 In addition, the FDCPA provides you with many rights to ensure that collection agencies don’t take advantage of you.
 In particular:

-- It is a violation of federal law for 11 Charter Communications to report inaccurate or incomplete information on your credit report.
+- It is a violation of federal law for 11 Charter Communications to report inaccurate or incomplete information about you.

 - You have a legal right to request debt validation on an alleged debt.
 Send the collection agency a debt validation letter.
 By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.
 This is usually done by sending a debt validation letter.

 - 11 Charter Communications may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

 - 11 Charter Communications must be honest about who they are and what they are attempting to do.
-They must notify you that they are a collection agency both orally and in writing.
+They must notify you that they are a debt collection agency both orally and in writing.